ubports/docs.ubports.com/sdk/apps/qml/QtLocation/GeocodeModel.rst

 The following snippet is two-part, showing firstly the declaration of objects, and secondly a short piece of procedural code using it.
 We set the geocodeModel's
-`autoUpdate </sdk/apps/qml/QtLocation/GeocodeModel#autoUpdate-prop>`__
+:ref:`autoUpdate <sdk_qtlocation_geocodemodel#autoUpdate-prop>` property to
-property to false, and call
+false, and call :ref:`update <sdk_qtlocation_geocodemodel#update-method>`
-`update </sdk/apps/qml/QtLocation/GeocodeModel#update-method>`__ once
-the query is set up.
-In this case, as we use a string value in `query </sdk/apps/qml/QtLocation/GeocodeModel#query-prop>`__, only one update would occur, even with
+once the query is set up.
+In this case, as we use a string value in :ref:`query <sdk_qtlocation_geocodemodel#query-prop>`, only one update would occur, even with
-`autoUpdate </sdk/apps/qml/QtLocation/GeocodeModel#autoUpdate-prop>`__
-enabled.
+:ref:`autoUpdate <sdk_qtlocation_geocodemodel#autoUpdate-prop>` enabled.
 However, if we provided an Address object we may inadvertently trigger multiple requests whilst setting its properties.

 .. code:: cpp